Clarence Burton: Biography

 By late 1920, Burton had become heavy enough to be considered unsuited for his typical villainous roles in films.
 A trainer supervised a program of exercise and diet until Burton had lost enough weight to be cast in the Paramount film The Jacklins.

-He died of a heart attack in 1933 at the age of 51 in Hollywood, California.
-His interment was located at Hollywood Forever Cemetery, but was removed on September 6, 1950.
+Burton died of a heart attack on December 1, 1933 at the age of 51 at his home in Northeast Los Angeles, California.

 Partial filmography

 Burton appeared in over 160 films during his career.
 The table below represents a partial list of his filmography.